tbeckham/calyptos/README.md

 The cloud lifecycle is broken down into many phases:

 ### Configure
-The configuration is written in YAML and uses the Chef environment structure.
+The configuration is written in YAML.
 Examples can be found in the examples directory.
 For a full list of attributes that can be set look at the [Eucalyptus Cookbook attributes](https://github.com/eucalyptus/eucalyptus-cookbook/blob/testing/attributes/default.rb).
 Edit the etc/environment.yml file to match your deployment topology and configuration.

 ### Validate
 In this stage we run validations against the configuration file to ensure that the deployment will succeed as we expect.